 18.30 “Sub-Grantee” means any person which the Recipient funds in whole or in part from the GLA Funding.

-18.31 “Sustained Outcomes” means where applicable, any outcomes designated as such in Schedule 10 and/or 2 or any annexure thereto.
+18.31 “Sustained Outcomes” means, where applicable, any outcomes designated as such in Schedule 10 and/or 2 or any annexure thereto.

 18.32 “Transparency Commitment” means the transparency commitment stipulated by the UK government in accordance with which the Authority is committed to publishing its agreements, contracts, tender documents and data from invoices and claims received.